This post was originally published on 1/2/2015 and was updated on 8/24/2020.

 - Tickets per technology (presents an opportunity to discuss upgrading equipment or software)

-This is a good time to remind your client that not seeing you on site doesn’t mean you’re not working hard on their behalf.
-ConnectWise Manage reporting tools provide a strong visual to help your client understand the value of your proactive monitoring.
+This is a good time to remind your client that even though your on-site visits or face-to-face meetings have gone away doesn’t mean you’re not working hard on their behalf.
+ConnectWise Manage® paired with BrightGauge, a ConnectWise solution, makes it easy to create strong, interactive reports that help your client understand the value of your proactive monitoring.

-Your quarterly business reviews should be a place for two-way dialogue, so make sure your client has the opportunity to voice their opinions and concerns in a constructive environment.
-An important part of customer service is listening to your client’s needs and understanding their expectations – are there areas of improvement they need from your team over the next few months?
+Your QBRs should be a place for two-way dialogue, so make sure your client has the opportunity to voice their opinions and concerns in a constructive environment.
+An important part of customer service is listening to your client’s needs and understanding their expectations.
+Are there areas of improvement they need from your team over the next few months?
 What is working well in your relationship?
 What do they want more or less of from your team?

-By giving your client the opportunity to address their concerns or share praise in a productive manner, you can ensure you better understand how they view the relationship – and hopefully prevent any lingering issues from appearing in the future.
+By allowing your client to address their concerns or productively share praise, you can ensure you better understand how they view the relationship—and hopefully prevent any lingering issues from appearing in the future.

 As you wrap the meeting, agree on clear shared goals for the following quarter and set a date for the next QBR.
 This will set the expectations on both sides of your relationship and ensure you and your client are on the same page when it comes to what to expect in the next three months.